freya022/BotCommands-Wiki/docs/using-commands/common-command-details.md

 Requirements of such commands are specified on the command annotation.

-## DSL commands (Kotlin)
+## Declarative commands (Kotlin)
-DSL commands were added in V3 to help create commands dynamically, whether it's to let the user filter commands themselves, or adding subcommands/options in a loop;
+Declarative commands were added in V3 to help create commands dynamically, whether it's to let the user filter commands themselves, or adding subcommands/options in a loop;
 you can almost do anything you want while keeping the simplicity of your command method.